MBA in International Management (Apeldoorn and Amsterdam)

-Semester 1 provides students with 6 of the core MBA subjects, balanced equally over the semester.
-Each module, given over a six-week block, is weighted at 5 European Credits.
+In Semester 1, students follow 6 core I-MBA modules.
 These modules incorporate a number of classic functional business administration areas, which, besides by forms of classical delegation of knowledge, will be grasped by reflective learning, i.e. learning in which students reflect on their prior work experience or, in cases of part-time students, on their current work and employment organisation in the light of the materials provided in the various modules.
-Students must have done all semester 1 modules in order to enter into semester 2 modules.

 - Management Accounting & Finance

 - Research Methods Introduction

 - International Human Resource Management

 - International Business Operations

 Reflective learning helps to develop critical thinking, self-awareness, and analytical skills.
 It involves an individual in a reflective process.

 Semester 2 sees a series of modules that allow students to study further in-depth in areas of globalization and strategic management, and also to choose specialized electives in which to deepen their knowledge.